talonhub/community/apps/web/window_titles.md

-These talon files mostly match based on the URL of the target site, by looking for the URL in the window title.
-However by default most browsers do not show the URL in the title.
+Some of the files (e.g. github.talon) use a browser.host matcher.
+These talon files should work out of the box for Safari and Chrome on Mac, but require additional configuration on other browsers/operating systems. `knasuj_talon` is set up so that if a URL is found in the titlebar of an application matching the 'browser' tag it will be used to populate the browser.host matcher (see `code/browser.py`).
+This probably means that you will need an extension to make the browser.host based scripts work.

-Browser extensions can add the URL to the win.title and thus browser.url.
+Browser extensions that can add the protocol and hostname or even the entire URL to the window title:

 Firefox:
 - https://addons.mozilla.org/en-US/firefox/addon/keepass-helper-url-in-title/

 Chrome:
 - https://chrome.google.com/webstore/detail/url-in-title/ignpacbgnbnkaiooknalneoeladjnfgb

-The scripts here look for a word with the scheme (protocol) and hostname.
-Please ensure your browser extension is configured appropriately.

-Alternatively if you are comfortable with using a name that's possibly more prone to false positives, you can optionally use the commented out name-based match that is present in many of the files.